dev-reedus/ui-chatbot-interview/README.md

 ## 📋 Prerequisites

+### ⚠ Tailwindcss@4 doesn't support arm32bit architectures, but you can anyway try app on the [demo page](https://chatbot-ui.reedus.dev)

 - Node.js (v.22.17.0 or higher)
 - yarn (preferred)
     - if you don't have it, you can use `npm install -g yarn` to install it globally